Sparksbox

 Back to The Signal

-Cannabis brands are deploying AI chatbots to scale customer service, but every recommendation.product match, dosage guidance, therapeutic benefit.becomes a product liability claim waiting to happen.
+Cannabis brands are deploying AI chatbots to scale customer service, but every recommendation, product match, and therapeutic benefit claim can create liability.

 Cannabis brands are caught in a trap.
 They need customer service at scale.
 Chatbots are cheap and fast.
 But in the cannabis space, every word a bot says becomes company-issued representation.
 And in regulated markets, therapeutic claims kill brands.